konstructio/kubefirst/docs/explore/terraform.md

 }
 ```

-Observe that you need to provide `team_id` to the team you want to bind it in github for github related access and `acl_policies` to bind to rights on vault.
+Observe that you need to provide `team_id` to the team you want to bind it in GitHub for GitHub related access and `acl_policies` to bind to rights on vault.

 With the name of your new module in mind, edit the list of `vault_identity_group_member_entity_ids` at the top of this file, adding your new module to the list.

-#### For local install use:
+#### For local installation use:

 If you installed using: `kubefirst local`